Friday, January 27, 2023

 What really brought me in all the way was watching the films.
 I understand the films don't do the novels justice, I get that but the films are such works of art, especially the Lord of the Rings trilogy.
 The Hobbit trilogy was also great but I'll admit, Peter Jackson went overboard on the amount of CGI that he used.
 So, I decided to sit down and start trying to read the TTRPG books from The One Ring and Adventures in Middle-earth "this is well before the new additions of each system were released by Free League".

-As hard as I tried, I never could get a grasp of the One Ring Rules, maybe this is because all of my life (40+ years of playing Dungeons & Dragons) maybe my brained was just hard wired for traditional D&D rule systems.
-So, I gave up on trying to learn the One Ring system, but I did get all the books for it simply because they are still really good "reads".
+As hard as I tried, I never could get a grasp of the One Ring Rules, maybe this is because all of my life (40+ years of playing classic Dungeons & Dragons) and maybe my brained is just hard wired for traditional D&D rule systems.
+So, I gave up on trying to learn the One Ring system, but I did get all the books for it simply because they are still really good "reads" and I have such a hatred for WotC and 5th edition that the thrill simply wasn't with me reading the AiMe books.

-I want to transform my own AiMe 5th edition system into something that will not feel like a standard 5th edition game/campaign for my players.
-Like I said, I refuse to touch anything from Wizards of the WOKE, but Cubicle 7 & Freeleague seem to have made the system their own so it gives me hope that I can mold it to suit my own needs.
-It's worth giving a try because Middle-earth has a special place in my heart.
+I want to transform my own Old-School Essentials system into something that will not feel like a standard Dungeons & Dragons for my players.
+Like I said, I refuse to touch anything from Wizards of the WOKE, but Cubicle 7 & Freeleague seem to have made the system their own so it gives me hope that I can mold my system to suit my own needs.
+It's worth giving a try because Middle-earth has a special place in my heart and I really want to tell some epic stories from this setting.

 Tuesday, January 17, 2023